 Why losing your medication tracker is dangerous

-• 50% of patients with chronic conditions don't take their medications as prescribed (Frontiers in Pharmacology, 2024).
+- Up to 50% of patients with chronic diseases do not take medications as prescribed.

 Some people are hit harder than others.
 ADHD involves executive dysfunction and "time blindness" - the very skills you need to remember a pill at 8 AM without help.
 Elderly patients managing five or more daily medications face a similar challenge: one missed prompt can cascade into a missed dose, a doubled dose, or a trip to the ER.